zenvia/zenvia-openapi-spec/spec/tags/subscriptions.md

 * *READ: "**The message has been read by the recipient.**"*
 * *REJECTED: "**The message was rejected by the provider.**"*
 * *NOT_DELIVERED: "**The provider was unable to deliver the message.**"*
+* *DELETED: "**The message has been deleted by the contact**".*

 ## Zenvia outbound IP addresses

-Webhook notifications sent from Zenvia come from any of the following IP addresses:
+Webhook notifications sent from Zenvia come from any of the following ranges of IP addresses:

 * 45.233.20.0/24
 * 45.233.22.0/24